Astroneural/shaum-test-site/urara/more/joaquin-rodrigo/+page.svelte.md

   import { YouTube, Spotify, SoundCloud } from 'sveltekit-embed'
 </script>

+Before you continue with this article, I’d recommend you first play the most famous work by Joaquín Rodrigo, the “Concierto de Aranjuez.”

 <YouTube youTubeId="JaYagLD_2dc" />

 From the opening notes, Rodrigo paints with summer colors and a Spanish elan.
 This recognizably Spanish and yet unique sound permeates many of Rodrigo’s works, especially those for guitar.
 When one closes their eyes, they can see a brilliant, warm sunset setting over spain.
 Something Rodrigo himself could not even remember.